ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS MUST be encoded using UTF-8
 * The JWS MUST NOT have the value "none" in its "alg" field
+* The JWS MUST NOT have a MAC-based algorithm in its "alg" field
 * The JWS Protected Header MUST include the following fields:
   * "alg"
   * "jwk" (only for requests to new-reg and revoke-cert resources)